Airplane Etiquette Violations: 7 Ways to Make Enemies on a Plane

 Want to make hundreds of people hate you?
 It’s easier than you might think!
 Try any of these seven airplane etiquette violations and you’ll have some instant enemies.

-We won’t get in to the recline vs. no-recline debate, but we can all agree that people who slam their seat straight back immediately after takeoff, without even sparing a glance behind them to see if they’re about to smash a laptop screen or send a drink flying, are the absolute worst.
-We can all agree on that, right?
+We won’t get into the recline vs. no-recline debate, but we can all agree that people who slam their seat straight back immediately after takeoff, without even sparing a glance behind them to see if they’re about to smash a laptop screen or send a drink flying, are the absolute worst.

-The poor middle seat passenger should at least get some pity armrest space from the aisle and window seat flyers.
-Don’t agree and want to passive-aggressively elbow the person next to you the entire flight?
-Congratulations, you’re a terrible human being.
+The poor middle-seat passenger definitely has the worst seat in the row, so they should at least get some armrest space from the aisle and window-seat flyers.
+Don’t passive-aggressively elbow the person next to you the entire flight or take up the entire armrest.

 The tiny overhead bins are a huge minefield of airplane etiquette.
-Major violations include: throwing your stuff in the first overhead bin you see even though your seat is at the back of the plane, utilizing it for small items like a sweatshirt, or taking up all the space with oversized carry-ons.
+Major violations include throwing your suitcase in the first overhead bin you see, even if your seat is at the back of the plane, using it for small items like a sweatshirt, or occupying all the space with oversized carry-ons.

 You have amazing taste in music and movies, so why wouldn’t you want to share your selections with the entire plane?
 Turns out the people two rows ahead of you may not want to spend the entire flight listening to bleeps and bloops from the game you’re playing on your phone, so please do us all a favor and plug in headphones or entertain yourself on mute.